 A Texas Family Court judge will usually prevent relocation by establishing a geographic area where the primary conservator must maintain the child’s residence.
 That geographic restriction is often limited to Harris County, or to Harris and contiguous counties.
 Sometimes a specific school district will establish the geographic boundaries for the child’s residence.
 Once the geographic restriction is established by a final court order, if the primary parent wants to move, it is necessary to go back to the court to have it lifted or changed.
 If the non-primary parent moves outside the geographic area designated by the court, then the restriction goes away automatically.
 However, it is also possible for parents to agree to a geographic restriction or even agree to no geographic restriction.

-If you are living through the challenges of a divorce, a divorce lawyer of Holmes, Diggs & Sadler can explain some of the complexities of child custody negotiations as well as help you understand what you should expect as the separation progresses.
+If you are living through the challenges of a divorce, a lawyer of Holmes, Diggs & Sadler can explain some of the complexities of child custody negotiations as well as help you understand what you should expect as the separation progresses.
 Contact us at (713) 766-5355 for more information.